department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/post-9-11.md

 ---

-If you want to get benefits for education or training and you've served on active duty after September 10, 2001, you may qualify for the Post-9/11 GI Bill.
+If you need help paying for school or job training and you’ve served on active duty after September 10, 2001, you may qualify for the Post-9/11 GI Bill.
+Find out how.

 The Post-9/11 GI Bill is the largest expansion of education benefits since the Montgomery GI Bill.

 <div class="call-out usa-content" markdown="1">